gabeklein/expressive-mvc/README.md

 }
 ```

-> Consumers can drive classical components easily, assuming values on state match up with expected props.
+Consumers can drive classical components easily, assuming the values on state match up with expected props.

 <h3 id="consumer-tap"><code>tap</code> Prop</h3>

 If rendered output is not needed, you can pass a function into `tap` prop.
-This is great for special effects, more specific to a UI than controller itself.
+This is great for side-effects, more specific to a UI than controller itself.
+> Also allows for `async`, since return value (thusly a `Promise`) can be ignored.

 ```jsx
 const ActiveConsumer = () => {